usenoori/stripe_to_postgres/README.md

 - Put the env vars in a .env file then run `docker run --env-file=.env usenoori/stripe_to_postgres`

+### Update your Postgres search_path

+By default, most database tools only look up database objects in the `public` schema, you might need to update the `search_path` in your existing tooling to include the `stripe` schema we created for you.

 ## How does it work?

 `stripe_to_postgres` calls Stripe and page through your Stripe data and